-One website defines them as girls who exhibit “relational aggression” such as “gossip, verbal put downs of others, bullying, backstabbing, and using others to get ahead.”
+One website defines them as girls who exhibit “relational aggression” such as “gossip, verbal put-downs of others, bullying, backstabbing, and using others to get ahead.”
 Back in my yellow bus-riding days, meanness took the form of passive aggressive put downs, subtle insults disguised as discussion and critique.

-How do I help them respond well when they face gossip, verbal put downs, or bullying?
+How do I help them respond well when they face gossip, verbal put-downs, or bullying?
 Here are three things I teach them.

 1. Someone Else’s Words and Actions Reflect Them, Not You